wurmlab/SBC361-programming-in-R/Question_31_32_Practical1.md

 rm(id_numbers_temp)
 ```

 This can be a bit risky though.
 For example, what happens if the species name contains "ID", or if there are multiple ":"?
 Thus it is better to be more specific.
-You will be more in control of what the computer is doing, and thus it is less likely to make a mistake.
-For example:
+You will be more in control of what the computer is doing, and thus it is less likely to do something you didn't intend.
+The following example is more specific than the previous:
 ```
 id_numbers_temp <- gsub(x = reptile_names,   replacement = "", pattern = "^ID")
 id_numbers      <- gsub(x = id_numbers_temp, replacement = "", pattern = ":[A-z ]+$")
 rm(id_numbers_temp)
 ```

-If we want our regexp to be more general (e.g. if "ID" might be other capitalized letters, and if some species may be unresolved and thus be abbreviated as "sp."), we could for example do the following:
+If we wanted our regexp to be more general (e.g. if we know that "ID" might be in other cases be other capitalized letters, and if some species may be unresolved and thus be abbreviated as "sp."), we could for example do the following:
 ```
 id_numbers_temp <- gsub(x = reptile_names,   replacement = "", pattern = "^[A-Z]+")
 id_numbers      <- gsub(x = id_numbers_temp, replacement = "", pattern = ":[A-z \\.]+$")